fursham-h/factR/README.md

 ## Features
 * Core features
-  1. Constructs coding (CDS) information for each transcript entry using a reference annotation as guide
+  1. Construct coding (CDS) information for each transcript entry using a reference annotation as guide
   2. Predict protein domains on coding transcripts
-  3. Predict sensitivity of coding transcripts to NMD
+  3. Predict sensitivity of coding transcripts to Nonsense-mediated decay
-  4. Reanalyzes coding transcripts for upstream and overlapping ORFs
-  5. Compare and classify alternative segments between transcripts
+  4. Compare and classify alternative segments between transcripts
 * Supporting features
-  1. Matches chromosome levels of query GTF/object to a reference annotation
+  1. Match chromosome levels of query GTF/object to reference annotation
-  2. Matches gene_id and gene_names of query GTF to a reference annotation
+  2. Match gene_id and gene_names of query GTF to reference annotation
-  3. Filter or sort each element of a GRangesList object
+  3. Plot transcripts from GTF GRanges object using *wiggleplotr*
+  4. Select new transcripts from custom transcriptome

 ## Installation
 ```r